spgennard/rocket-cobol-ports/README.md

   - convert "returning omitted" to CALL no-return-code
   - add .h and used h2py to weed-out any parameter call'ing issues
   - fix memory leak in 'C' code

+# cobsha3

+Changes made:

+ - binary-int is not portable changed to binary-long
+ - use of "" within quotes is not portable
+ - replace FUNCTION STORED-CHAR-LENGTH with portable ode